robertbl22/angular-gmaps-demo/README.md

 The third-party libraries used in this project (such as Google Maps API) are wrapped up as Angular services.

+I was unable to get KMZ geometry from ArcGIS to display in Google Maps using the KmlLayer.
+I tried setting the spatial reference output to EPSG:4326 (see the query string), but no joy.
+If anyone knows how to get this working, I'd appreciate the input.

 #### Notes about the libraries used:

 ##### ArcGIS Server Link for Google Maps JavaScript API V3